 What is Homeschool Preschool?

-When I started thinking about homeschooling, I realized 2 years old is quite young.
+When I first started thinking about homeschooling, I realized 2 years old is quite young.
 I’m not a fan of 2 year old preschool during a structured preschool day, but at home?
 It’s pivotal!
-I have a curious little boy who loves to learn!
-I want to embrace that and encourage his love of learning.
+Children are curious!
+I want to embrace that and encourage their love of learning.

-That is why we are starting to homeschool in preschool.
+That is why we started to homeschool in preschool.
 I am intentionally calling it homeschool preschool because I believe it’s important.
 That said, I believe anyone can homeschool preschool!
 At the most basic level, homeschool preschool is simply looking for teachable moments and teaching!

 Where do I start with Homeschool Preschool?

-To develop our schedule, I started by thinking about what Nathan (my 2 year old) likes to do.
-He loves to read!
-He can easily listen to stories for an hour or more a day.
-He also loves to be outside and build with Legos.
-He likes to put things in order and has a great memory.
+To develop our schedule, I started by thinking about what Lily (my 2 year old) likes to do.
+She loves to read!
+She can easily listen to stories for an hour or more a day.
+She also likes to help me and play in the kitchen.
+She has a good memory and likes to be independent.
 What are your child’s strengths?

-Next, I made a list of what I wanted Nathan to learn this year.
-My list included learning letters and sounds, recognizing colors and shapes, memorizing nursery rhymes, counting past 20, sorting and patterning, recognizing and spelling his name, learning more songs, and memorizing Scripture (10 Commandments, Lord’s Prayer, Psalm 23).
+Next, I made a list of what I wanted Lily to learn this year.
+My list included learning letters and sounds, recognizing colors and shapes, memorizing nursery rhymes, counting past 20, sorting and patterning, recognizing her name, learning more songs, and memorizing Scripture (also Hymns, Liturgy from Church, Lord’s Prayer).
 What do you want your preschooler to learn?

 Our Simple Homeschool Preschool Schedule: